Universality of Approximate Message Passing algorithms and tensor networks: Main results

 \subsection{Applications}

-\begin{example} AMP algorithms are often heuristically derived by approximating belief propagation on dense graphical models \cite{kabashima2003cdma,donoho2010messagea}.
-Our moment assumptions in Definitions \ref{def:Wigner} and \ref{def:rect} are sufficiently weak, however, to show that their state evolutions may remain valid in sparse random graphs down to sparsity levels of $(\log n)/n$.
+\begin{example} AMP algorithms for the Gaussian universality class may be heuristically derived by approximating belief propagation on dense graphical models \cite{kabashima2003cdma,donoho2010messagea}.
+Our assumptions in Theorems \ref{thm:Wigner} and \ref{thm:rect} are sufficiently weak to show that their state evolutions remain valid in sparse random graphs down to sparsity levels of $(\log n)/n$.

 As a concrete example, consider the symmetric stochastic block model where $G$ is an undirected graph over $n$ vertices, divided into two communities $\cV_+$ and $\cV_-$ of equal sizes $n/2$.
 For two $n$-dependent probabilities $p_n>q_n$, each pair of vertices $(i,j)$ in $G$ (including self-loops, for simplicity of discussion) is independently connected with probability